matthiasludwig/colaboratory/cc_webdev/javascript/react.md

 ### Child Components Update Siblings Components

-One child to display data and another one to change data.
+One child to display data and another one to change data. (for example: Video Player Project)

 ### Authentification and OAuth